A-Ahmed100216/Week4_PythonAI/README.md

 * 404 tells us that the website is not working.
 * Many more status codes exist but these can easily be looked up.
 * We can use an if statement to add more detail and tell the user what the 200 means.
-* Note, the emoji package has also been installed and imported.
-This allows us to use emojis.

 ```python
 if live_response.status_code==200:
     print("This website is live.
 Status code: " + str(live_response.status_code) + emojize((" :thumbs_up:")))